terencehonles/mailman/src/mailman/docs/START.rst

 Build the online docs by running::

-    % bin/docs
+    % python setup.py build_sphinx

+[In the alphas we used ``bin/docs``, but this does not exist now.]
 (You might get warnings which you can safely ignore.)
 Then visit

-    parts/docs/mailman/build/mailman/docs/README.html
+    build/sphinx/html/README.html

 in your browser to start reading the documentation.
+[In the alphas this was parts/docs/mailman/build/mailman/docs/README.html.]
 Or you can just read the doctests by looking in all the 'doc' directories under the 'mailman' package.
-Doctests are documentation first, so they should give you a pretty good idea how various components of Mailman 3 works.
+Doctests are documentation first, so they should give you a pretty good idea how various components of Mailman 3 work.

 Running Mailman 3